 Reference information for sources cited in the proposal is typically required.
-References should include names of authors, the article and journal title, book title, volume number, page number, and year of publication.
+References should include names of authors, the article and journal-title, book title, volume number, page number, and year of publication.

 The budget sets forth the project costs and usually consists of a form or spreadsheet with the budget detailed as line items and a budget narrative (also known as a budget justification) that explains the various expenses.

 A biosketch is a brief outline of a researcher’s curriculum vitae (CV) and is typically required for all key personnel.
-The biosketch highlights specific research experience, related publications and other important biographical information with regard to the professional personnel.
+The biosketch highlights specific research experience, related publications, and other important biographical information with regard to the professional personnel.

 Current and Pending

 Most funding agencies require information on the present support and pending proposal of key personnel.
-The same type of information must be supplied both for active awards and for pending proposals and typically includes the funding agency of the project, project title, project period, total project costs, effort devoted by the investigator.
+The same type of information must be supplied both for active awards and for pending proposals and typically includes the funding agency of the project, project title, project period, total project costs, the effort devoted by the investigator.